About Parmjit Jagait

 Problem: When patients move between care providers, especially from secondary care to primary care there is the risk of miscommunication and unintended changes to medications.
 This can lead to unnecessary readmissions and potential harm.
 5% of hospital admissions have been attributed to preventable medicines related problems.

-Scale: Imperial College Health Partners (AHSN) are partnering with Trusts in North West London to support the implementation of Transfer of Care Around Medicines (TCAM).
+Scale: Imperial College Health Partners Academic Health Science Network (ICHP) is partnering with Trusts in North West London to support the implementation of Transfer of Care Around Medicines (TCAM).
 The aim of the project is to implement a software solution to enable discharge information to be sent electronically to a patient’s nominated community pharmacy.
 Parmjit has agreed for her Trust to take part in this programme with herself being the lead.

 Desired impact: The desired impact is to improve patient experience and safety with medicines when returning to the community following a hospital admission with the aim being to reduce re-admissions and reducing hospital stays.
 Some of the measures which will be looked at are the number of referrals made to community pharmacists, which is currently small for our Trust, the number of referrals accepted by community pharmacists and the number of referrals actioned e.g. around MUR’s and NMS.

 Progress to date: As of December 2019, Parmjit’s project had successfully gone live and things have progressed with good collaboration.
 She has improved engagement internally with the IT team and externally with the Community Pharmacists.
 Referrals are being made and they have made approximately 30 referrals.
 The next stage is analysing the data to understand how they can improve the referral rate and what the barriers are that need to be overcome.

 “The Fellowship programme was suggested as a good opportunity to support me with the TCAM project I was leading.
 My line manager had also mentioned it and had referred me to discuss it with an alumnus from the first cohort who was very complimentary about the programme.